 There are two different forms of writing taught on Write Bright: Prompt & Source.
 Prompt writing teaches students to respond to a writing task with no resources.
 Source writing teaches students to respond to a writing task using one or more reading passages as support for a response.
 Later lessons use more sources.
 Choose the type that aligns with your state's writing assessment.
-(1st & 2nd grades have only source writing lessons available for Persuasive writing.)
+(1st grade only has source writing lessons available for Persuasive writing.)

 3rd through 6th grade teachers: Under the training tab you will find student videos to enhance lesson elements.
 Once students have a strong understanding of the essay structure, show the videos to help increase word-choice and creativity.

-If teaching the lesson without the video, don’t forget to use the 2nd to last or the last button to make the document full screen.
+If teaching the lesson without the video, don’t forget to use full screen mode.

 Videos will not play?
 Try different browsers to see what works best with your system (Chrome, Mozilla, Firefox, Safari).
 For Internet Explorer choose "Tools" "Compatibility View" must be checked.
 Go to "Compatibility View Settings", add website writebrightstation.com, and check display all websites in C.V.
 For Firefox users: Go to "tools", "add ons", "Plugins", and make certain java and windows presentation is enabled.